Dynamical active particles in the overdamped limit: Brownian environment

+The Brownian motion has a variance given by the Einstein relation $\sigma^2/2=\gamma k_\mathrm{B}T$ \cite{StochasticEnergetics}.
+Adding noise to our problem yields where $\dot{W}_t$ is to be interpreted as a Wiener process in the sense of distributions.
+Equations \eqref{eq:alpha} and \eqref{eq:I} do not change.
+Cases of strong and weak noise are trivial, the influence is either overpowering or negligible.
+In the small $\varepsilon d$-regime the noise is non-trivial if we have $\sigma=\mathcal{O}(\varepsilon)$.
+It is for this noise intensity that the $\dot{I}$-term and the noise term in \eqref{eq:q with noise} are of the same magnitude over long times; the noise changes on the same time-scale as the averaged change of the depot energy \eqref{eq:Iav}.

+Apart from the direct effect of the noise on $q$, it affects $I$ via the angle variable in its equation of motion \eqref{eq:I}.

-where $\dot{W}_t$ is to be interpreted as the Wiener process in the sense of distributions.
-The standard deviation should be of appropriate order in $\varepsilon$, like discussed in the previous subsection.
-The effect of the noise term in $\bar{I}$ can be neglected since it is of order a higher order in $\varepsilon$ in expansion \eqref{eq:expansion}.
+If we repeat the same averaging procedure as in Section \ref{sec:4}, we see that the noise term in $\bar{I}$ can be neglected since it is of order a higher order in $\varepsilon$ in expansion \eqref{eq:expansion} (keeping in mind that the order of the noise scales with $\sigma^2$).

-For a vanishing force $f$, and $\sigma=\mathcal{O}(\varepsilon^2)$ it holds that
+For a vanishing force $f$, and $\sigma^2=\mathcal{O}(\varepsilon^2)$ it holds that

 Keeping only the lowest orders of $\varepsilon$, this leads to a mean square displacement behaving like